commanderMadi/js-puzzles/shuffled_word/README.md

-Unscrambble the technical word.
+Unscramble the technical word.

 🥅 Objective

-- You will be given a technical word that is related directly to programming terminologies like syntax, database, etc. Your job is to guess the correct word.
+- You will be given a scrambled technical word that is related directly to programming terminologies like syntax, database, etc. Your job is to guess the correct word.

 🚧 Constraints